Key Learning Points

 This kind of asthma occurs when your bronchi start over-reacting to circumstances which can be

-These are mostly explained in Chinese Medicine under breathlessness and wheezing.
-See also asthma causes.
+Chinese Medicine mostly explains these under breathlessness and wheezing.
+See also asthma causes, below.

 Commonly, a respiratory infection can weaken the lungs making them more susceptible to asthma.

 Wheezing is a frequent symptom of asthma.
-How is it explained in Chinese medicine?
+How does Chinese medicine explain it?

 There are two situations.

-While asthma, in terms of breathlessness and wheezing, has been around for thousands of years, allergy induced asthma seems not to have been recognised much, or at all, when the classic texts were written 2500 years ago.
-Perhaps it didn't occur back then.
+Asthma, in terms of breathlessness and wheezing, has been around for thousands of years.
+But the ancients seem not to have recognised allergy induced asthma much, or at all, when the classic texts were written 2500 years ago.
+Perhaps it didn’t occur back then.

 It is only recently that it has appeared, but not in people living traditional lifestyles, or not at least until they adopt a ‘Western’ way of life or move to Western countries.